kattisA/movie-app/README.md

 # Project Title

 Movie app based on tutorial for learning purposes.
+During this project I learned more about:
+* Using API:s and more specifically the OMDB API
+* React application in general
+* React hooks
+* Local storage for desktop applications

 ## Description

-A React app using the OMDB API displaying movies.
+A React app using the [OMDB API](https://www.omdbapi.com/) displaying movies.
 CSS Framework is Bootstrap.

 ## Getting Started